 Storing Iced Cookies

-Iced cookies can also be frozen for up to one month.
-To freeze iced cookies, let the icing harden fully.
+- Freeze: To freeze iced cookies, let the icing harden fully.
 Then place cookies on a baking sheet and place in the freezer and freeze for one hour, or until frozen solid.
 Then transfer to a freezer-safe container.
 Stack cookies between layers of parchment paper or wax paper in a freezer-safe container, not a bag--your cookies are fragile and could break easily if stored in a bag.
 Store the cookies in the freezer for up to one month.
 To serve, let cookies defrost in the fridge for 12 hours or leave at room temperature for a few hours before enjoying.